Elliptic Genus of E-strings: E-strings from Yang-Mills instantons

 Consider the system consisting of single M5-brane and an M9-plane, compactified on a circle with the above Wilson line.
 We have an $Sp(1)$ gauge theory description in 5d.
 Taking into account the effect of the background Wilson line \eqref{eq:wilsonline}, we can identify various charges of the 5d SYM theory and the 6d $(1,0)$ theory on circle as follows:

-Here, $k$ is the Yang-Mills instanton charge on D4's (i.e. D0-brane number in the type I' theory), $P$ is the momentum on E-strings along the circle, $\tilde{F}$ is the $E_8$ Cartan charge in the 6d theory, and $F$ is the $SO(16)$ Cartan charges in the 5d SYM. $n$ is the $U(1)\subset Sp(1)$ electric charge in the Coulomb phase, which is identified as the winding number of the E-strings.
+Here, $k,F_l$ appearing on the left hand sides are various charges of the 5d SYM, while $P,\tilde{F}_l$ on the right hand sides are those of the 6d E-string theory. $k$ is the Yang-Mills instanton charge on D4's (i.e. D0-brane number in the type I' theory), $P$ is the momentum on E-strings along the circle, $\tilde{F}_l$ are the $E_8$ Cartan charge in the 6d theory (which were called $F_l$ till here in this paper), and $F$ are the $SO(16)$ Cartan charges in the 5d SYM. $n$ is the $U(1)\subset Sp(1)$ electric charge in the Coulomb phase, which is identified with the winding number of the E-strings.
 This formula can be naturally inferred by starting from the charge relations of the fundamental type I' stings on $\mathbb{R}^{8+1}\times I$ and the heterotic strings on $\mathbb{R}^{8+1}\times S^1$ \cite{Narain:1986am,Aharony:1997pm}, where $I$ is a segment, and then putting an M5-brane on $I$ to decompose a heterotic string into two E-strings \cite{Haghighat:2014pva}.

 Later in this section, we shall consider an index for the E-strings, with the weight given by

 with $y_i \equiv e^{2 \pi i m_i}$, where